- اتصل بنا

 The Policy includes ten key principles that are in line with international guidance on workers’ rights including the International Labour Organisation and United Nations:

-Under the preview of the UAE labour law (Federal law no. (8) of 1980. regarding the organization of labour relations and its amendments), various work permits and visa options have been provided in the UAE that allows and encourages freelancers and part -time workers to find flexible employment avenues.
+Under the purview of the new UAE labour law, regarding the organization of labour relations, and its amendments, various work permits and visa options have been provided in the UAE that allows and encourage freelancers and part-time workers to find flexible employment avenues.

-Part time work permits: The UAE labor allows an employee to take up a part-time job alongside his full-time employment, subject to certain conditions:
+The new UAE labour law allows an employee to take up a part-time job alongside his full-time employment, subject to certain conditions: